banner

 throughout society

-• in developed countries, emissions are not falling fast enough
+• in developed countries, emissions are not falling in line with promises made

-• the global temperature rise is now close to 1.5°C
+• the global temperature rise (longer term average) reached around

-• they have a poor record of decision making
+• governments have a poor record of decision making

 • the UN Secretary-General has warned: "Some government and business leaders are saying one thing - but doing another.
 Simply put, they are lying."